yellobyte/ESP32-DevBoards-Getting-Started/README.md

 The ESP32 chip family is loaded with features, e.g. WiFi/Bluetooth, dual core (up to 240MHz clock frequency), integrated Flash memory, lots of GPIO pins (peripheral input/output), ADC/DAC, UART, I2S, SPI, low power states, JTAG debugging option, etc. Have a look at the many documents in folder [**doc**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/doc) for ESP32 datasheets.

 Almost all development boards feature a greater number of GPIO pins, a combination of WLAN antenna and/or IPX antenna connector, USB-Port, LDO voltage regulator and some LEDs (Power/RX/TX).
-Some boards have additional features, like a camera (e.g. OV2640), RGB-LED (e.g. WS2812B), battery connector, more Flash memory (up to 16MB) and/or PSRAM (up to 8MB), etc.
+Some boards have additional features, like TFT display, camera (e.g. OV2640), RGB-LED (e.g. WS2812B), battery connector, more Flash memory (up to 16MB) and/or PSRAM (up to 8MB), etc.

  Writing a few tiny software programs (examples) is probably the best way to get familiar with a certain board.
 A good start would be to let the onboard LED blink or change color (RGB-LED), generate a few lines serial output, connect to the local WLAN, read the status of a connected push button, put the ESP32 into sleep mode, create a single file on an attached SD-Card or some other simple task.
 You get the idea.